CookEditors/NOS/_posts/2015-08-25-the-con-is-green.md

 We are still in the Greek’s listening to a corny radio comic, when a fellow-traveler, who works on the Boston Morning Call, arrives.
 This legman says Iron Jaw has arrested a citizen known as Sniggy Welp for the unlawful extermination of Bosco the Blimp and has a witness to help send Sniggy off to the state rotisserie.

-“Well, you guys will have to admit the big slob had a break cornin’,” the legman says, thanking us for a beer we didn’t order for him.
+“Well, you guys will have to admit the big slob had a break comin’,” the legman says, thanking us for a beer we didn’t order for him.
 “It seems O’Shaughnessy found this character, Dinsmore Smooch, sitting on the steps of the precinct house on Columbus not more than an hour ago.
 He tells the gland case that he was sleeping off a nifty hangover in that alley, when he wakes up and sees Sniggy conk Bosco with a tire iron.
 He gets a gander at the character just as he passes by a lighted window in the alley.
 He takes a look at the cadaver, gets scared and runs home.
 Then he comes back to tell the police.”

 “It is amazing detecting on the big beast’s part, isn’t it, Scoop?”
 Snooty snorts.
 “I have an idea Sniggy has pals.
 Iron Jaw better call out some veterans of Saipan and Okinawa to escort this Smooch person about the Hub.”